rapid7/metasploit-framework/Msftidy.md

 This check checks the file for syntax errors with old Ruby versions.
 By default this check will not run.
 To execute this check you need to set the environment variable `MSF_CHECK_OLD_RUBIES`.

 ## Ranking
-This check ensures you added the correct ranking to your module.
-[Click here](Exploit-Ranking) to read more about Exploit Ranking.
+This check ensures you added the correct [[Exploit Ranking]] to your module.

 ## Disclosure Date
 Date format needs to be `Month Day, YYYY`.
 Example: `Jan 01, 2014`